dotnet-presentations/blazor-workshop/docs/01-components-and-layout.md

 @inject HttpClient HttpClient
 ```

-The `@inject` directive essentially defines a new property on the component where the first token specified the property type and the second token specifies the property name.
+The `@inject` directive essentially defines a new property on the component where the first token specifies the property type and the second token specifies the property name.
 The property is populated for you using dependency injection.

 Override the `OnInitializedAsync` method in the `@code` block to retrieve the list of pizza specials.
 This method is part of the component lifecycle and is called when the component is initialized.
 Use the `GetFromJsonAsync<T>()` method to handle deserializing the response JSON: